Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ## Resources Used
 ---
-* The Code Institute refernce material was used as a general reference for things i had previously done during the course.
+* The Code Institute reference material was used as a general reference for things i had previously done during the course.
 * All Other resources used are acknowleged where appropriate.

 ## Deployment
 ---
 The steps to deploy are as follows..
+First of all set DEBUG to FALSE..

-* Go to Heroku and at the top click on the "new" button to create a new app.
+* Then g o to Heroku and at the top click on the "new" button to create a new app.
 * Enter a unique name and choose Europe as region and click create app.
 * Go to settings and select "Config vars".
 * Add a new "Config vars":